vidjil/vidjil/doc/admin.md

 ### Example: converting a previous user account into a group account

-Sometimes a user has a account, does some analyses, and then want to create accounts for other members of his team.
+Sometimes a user has a account, does some analyses, and then want to create accounts for other members of her team.
 The following procedure makes that whole data uploaded by the user will be available to the whole group.